 I am known as an expert individual and couples’ psychotherapist, offering problem-focused short-term therapy and intensive long-term psychotherapy.
+I am bicultural and bilingual in English and Spanish.
 I welcome phone calls to inquire about my work and assess whether I am the best psychotherapist for your current needs.
 You can contact me here.

 With offices in Menlo Park and Palo Alto, since the pandemic I have been working mostly online via Zoom.
 While I see myself as a general consultant in the field of psychology, my major areas of expertise include anxiety, depression, relationship and couples’ problems, current or past psychological trauma, life transitions, chronic pain and complex existential concerns.
 I also work with highly intelligent and accomplished adults interested in increasing insight, psychological development, and achieving their full potential.
 My credentials include a doctorate in Psychology, a California license to provide individual, couples’ and family therapy (LMFT M 8271) and a license abroad as a clinical psychologist.